Medusas71/Sailing-In-Space/README.md

 * A fixed header that contains:
   * a logo featured on the left hand side that when clicked takes you to the Home Page
   * a responsive navigation bar that includes 6 links - Home, The Music, Gigs, The Band, Merchandise and Contact Us
-* A fixed footer that contains:
+* A fixed footer.
+The reason the footer is fixed is due to the user being able to access the band's social media icons at any time, as fans often want to follow their favourite band on social media.
+The fixed footer contains:
   * an About and Contact Us link on the bottom left hand side
   * copyright information placed in the middle
   * social media icons on the right hand side linking to 6 social media and music pages